optimizacija/neovim-config/README.md

 (which was more c++ oriented)
 you can do so by checking out the archived branch [archive/version-1](https://github.com/optimizacija/neovim-config/tree/archive/version-1).

-## Disclosure

-Since NeoVim 0.6, a lot of plugins have changed and some functionalities are no longer working.
-I'll revisit my config sometime in the near future, but until then this config won't be fully functional.

 ## Features

 Here's a short list of features that this config offers (through the use of 3rd party plugins).